-West Virginia United Methodist Men held their annual gathering again this year — on Sept.
+West Virginia United Methodist Men held their annual gathering again in 2020 — on Sept.
 12 — but instead of gathering at WVU Jackson’s Mill, the men met online, via Zoom.

 During his update on the opioid epidemic, Rev. Dr. Barry Ball mentioned two books by Beverly Conyers.
 They are, “Addict in the Family,” and “Everything Changes.”
 Rev. Dr. Ball also mentioned “Death in Mud Lick: A Coal Country Fight against the Drug Companies That Delivered the Opioid Epidemic,” by Eric Eyre.
 All three books are available on Amazon.

 Rev. Dr. Ball’s presentation on the program titled, “Developing the Next Generation,” mentioned the Girl Scout and the Boy Scouts.

 The Girl Scouts contact for the program is Beth Casey.
 You can reach her by e-mail at firstname.lastname@example.org

 The Boy Scouts contact is Larry Wunderly.
 His e-mail address is email@example.com

 To support the program personally or financially, contact Rev. Dr. Ball at firstname.lastname@example.org

 Also speaking at this year’s gathering were: